Thamir-73/ideagnUpdated/source/_posts/definitions.md

 (imagine defining a computer as: light that shows data, that “description” wouldn’t make sense,

-so you need to minimally explain it, and say that it’s a type of machine that works to transmit data through programs…, in order to make sense of a definition).
+so you need to, at least, minimally explain it, and say that it’s a type of machine that works to transmit data through programs…, in order to make sense of a definition).

 #### Operational definitions: